-8.5.1.4 Buckling Strength Assessment of Cross Deck in Head Sea and Following Sea
+8.5.1.4 Buckling Strength Assessment of Cross Deck in Head Sea and Following Sea to the length of cross deck in transverse direction.

 Where strength assessment is performed considering the loads based on the equivalent design waves HM-1 and FM-1 in the maximum load condition, the assessment specified in 8.6.2.1-1, Part 1 may not be carried out for plate panels on cross deck stiffened in transverse direction where the following is satisfied (See Table 8.5.1-1).